 Following are guidelines for application to the MS and PhD programs in Kinesiology.
-Applicants to the Master’s of Science in Occupational Therapy program (MS-OT) or Doctorate in Occupational Therapy (OTD) use different procedures and should visit the Occupational Therapy website to learn more.
+Applicants to the Doctorate in Occupational Therapy (OTD) use different procedures and should visit the Occupational Therapy website to learn more.

-The numbered preview below summarizes What You’ll Need if you apply for the MS or PhD in the Department of Kinesiology at UW-Madison.
+The numbered preview below summarizes what you’ll need if you apply for the MS or PhD in the Department of Kinesiology at UW-Madison.
 Then more detailed information follows about each of the numbered application items.
-We urge you to read the detail information carefully.
+We urge you to read the detailed information carefully.
 If you have questions, you should feel free to contact us.

 - Online Application.
-The UW Graduate School Online Application, including its “supplemental apps” section (to name your Kinesiology “track”), must all be submitted at the Grad School web site.
+The UW Graduate School Online Application, including its supplemental apps section (to name your Kinesiology area of specialization or track), must all be submitted at the Grad School web site.

 - Letters of Reference.
-Identify at least three persons who can recommend you as qualified for grad study (use the Grad School online application system to request online input, where feasible)
+Identify at least three persons who can recommend you as qualified for grad study.

 DEPARTMENTAL CONTACT FOR KINESIOLOGY GRADUATE PROGRAM